tuxtof/labs/calm/lab6/calm_workshop_lab6_nopass.rst

 **Assumptions:**

-1. We'll assume you've successfulyl deployed the MySQL Application and is currently running.
+1. We'll assume you've successfully deployed the MySQL Application and is currently running.
 2. You've successfully created a CentOS Server v7 VM  to host *Ansible*.

 Step 1: Create remote users
 ****************************

-Create/Add a new user *ansible*, on each of the VMs as part of the MySQL Application (i.e. *MySQLMaster, MySQLSlave*).
+Create/Add a new user *ansible*, on each of the CentOS v7 servers used for Web and DB.

 .. code-block:: bash